ADGEfficiency/energy-py/readme.md

 a specific environment).

 ### Environments
 The unique contrbition of energy_py are energy focused environments.
-Currently implemented environments:
+Reinforcement learning has the potential to optimize the operation energy systems.
+These environments allow experimentation with energy problems by simulation.

 **Battery storage**